Update March 2020

 - Your lawn doesn’t slope any steeper than 27%

-- You have one lawn, or are willing to carry the 400 between two
+- You have one lawn, or are willing to carry the 400 between the two areas

 - You will make full use of the Bosch mobile app